Tempeh: Effects of fermentation

 The soy carbohydrates in tempeh become more digestible as a result of the fermentation process.
-In particular, the oligosaccharides associated with gas and indigestion are greatly reduced by the Rhizopus culture.
-In traditional tempeh-making shops, the starter culture often contains beneficial bacteria that produce vitamins such as B12 (though it is uncertain whether this B12 is always present and bioavailable).
+In particular, the oligosaccharides associated with flatulence and indigestion are greatly reduced by the Rhizopus culture.
+In traditional tempeh-making shops, the starter culture often contains bacteria that produce vitamins such as B12 (though it is uncertain whether this B12 is always present and bioavailable).

 In western countries, it is more common to use a pure culture containing only Rhizopus oligosporus, which makes little B12 and could be missing Citrobacter freundii and Klebsiella pneumoniae, which have been shown to produce significant levels of B12 analogs in tempeh when present.

-Whether these analogs are true, bioavailable B12 has not been thoroughly studied yet.
-The fermentation process also reduces the phytic acid in soy, which in turn allows the body to absorb the minerals that soy provides.
+Studies of fortifying tempeh with vitamin B12 through fermentation using microorganisms indicate that lactic acid bacteria and propionic acid bacteria produce vitamin B12.

 Preparation

 In the kitchen, tempeh is often simply prepared by cutting it into pieces, soaking in brine or a salty sauce, and then fried.
-In Java, tempeh is often traditionally prepared by cutting it into pieces, marinated in a mixture of ground garlic, coriander and turmeric, salt and water; then deep fried, and often served with sambal ulek chili paste.
+In Java, tempeh is often traditionally prepared by cutting it into pieces, marinating it in a mixture of ground garlic, coriander, turmeric, salt and water; then deep fried, and it's often served with sambal ulek chili paste.
 Cooked tempeh can be eaten alone, or used in chili, stir fries, soups, salads, sandwiches, and stews.
 Tempeh's complex flavor has been described as nutty, meaty, and mushroom-like.
 It freezes well, and is now commonly available in many western supermarkets, as well as in ethnic markets and health food stores.
 Tempeh can be steamed, marinated, thinly sliced, blackened, or crumbled into sauces and stews.

 Tempeh performs well in a cheese grater, after which it may be used in place of ground beef (as in tacos).
 When thin-sliced and deep-fried in oil, tempeh obtains a crisp golden crust while maintaining a soft interior.
 Its sponge-like consistency makes it suitable for marinating.
 Dried tempeh (whether cooked or raw) is more portable and less perishable and may be used as a stew base.
 Sometimes when tempeh is diced and left, it will create white feathery fluff which bonds the cut—this is the Rhizopus mold still growing—this is normal and perfectly edible.